abeniben/KeyPilot/README.md

 ## Why?
 Because remembering shortcuts sucks, and jumping between tools to find them is worse.
-KeyPilot brings them all into one place â€” so you can focus on doing, not Googling.
+KeyPilot brings them all into one place, so you can focus on doing, not Googling.

 ## Want to Improve It?
 Clone it, tweak it, break it, ship it.